dsakurai/TTK-demo-install/ReadMe.md

 You can install a demo enviroment of [Topology ToolKit](https://topology-tool-kit.github.io/installation.html) (TTK) semi-automatically.

-There's no warranty as usual; utilize this project at your own risk and crate backups frequently.
+There's no warranty as usual; utilize this project at your own risk and back up your files frequently.

 How-To
 ------